Monday, June 24, 2019

 The words, barely aspirated, tickle and tease.
 The older man’s heart beats more quickly in response; perhaps he shifts in his chair to ease the tightening in his trousers.
 He wets his lips, but says nothing.

 “What wouldn’t I give to have you in my mouth right now,” says the young man.
 It’s cruel, what he’s doing.
 No good can come of his promises.
-The younger man stays with a friend when he visits the city, while the older man lives too far away.
+The younger man stays with a friend when he visits the city; the older man lives too far away to take him home.
 “Sucking you.
 Licking you from stem to stern.
 Slobbering over your enormous . . . rigid . . . dripping . . . fat cock.”

 His cheek still tingling with proximity, the older man swallows hard.
 “Why are you torturing me?”
 His voice is low.
 It trembles.